Fight against publishing notices in newspapers persists

 Lawmakers in states including Pennsylvania, Michigan and Alaska have debated doing away with public notices, but those measures have stalled or not passed.
 Arizona’s Legislature this year approved a bill allowing corporations to file their legal notices with a state regulator, but public agencies still have to publish them in newspapers.

-In Massachusetts, a new law will goes into effect Jan.
+In Massachusetts, a new law goes into effect Jan.
 21, developed as a compromise to discussions about allowing government agencies to bypass newspapers, that will require newspapers to publish legal notices online as well as in print.
 The state’s newspapers will also be required to run a statewide website to collect all of the notices.
 That already happens in New Jersey, although it’s unclear whether that would continue if the measure supported by Christie passes.

 “You don’t want to put the fox in charge of the hen house,” said Robert Ambrogi, of the Massachusetts Newspaper Publishers Association.
 “The main reason legal notices are published is to ensure government transparency and government accountability.
 In order to have that process done in a neutral and objective way, it needs to be managed and overseen by a third party.”